Nepal Cabinet Meeting April 20: Key Decisions Announced

 • Foreign Aid Mobilization Policy 2082 approved.

-• 14th amendment to the Public Procurement Regulations 2082 approved.
+• 14th amendment to Public Procurement Regulations 2082 approved.

 • Chandrakala Paudel promoted to Chief Secretary of Koshi Province.